simple-crypto/SCALib/examples/README.rst

 **For more detailed documentation and parameters, see the API documentation at https://scalib.readthedocs.io/.**

-The examples in this directory attack simlated leakage from an unprotected AES implementation leaking the Hamming weight of the state bytes, with additive Gaussian noise.
+The examples in this directory attack simulated leakage from an unprotected AES implementation leaking the Hamming weight of the state bytes, with additive Gaussian noise.

 Key recovery